collinaryart/CommBank_Chatbot/README.md

 # Multilingual Chatbot for Commonwealth Bank

 This chatbot integrates Azure Function Apps for serverless computing, Azure Cognitive Services for language detection and translation, and OpenAI's API for AI-driven response generation.
-This approach aims to provide seamless engagement for customers across various linguistic backgrounds.
+This approach aims to provide seamless engagement for customers of CommBank across various linguistic backgrounds.

 The initiative assists customers by:
 - Auto-detecting the language used by the user.